It wasn't pertinent at the time, so it's lost now probably.

 Huge opportunity.

-Here is the time to turn your creativity and your and your energy and your dreams into the uh saving and uh supporting the social order.
+All of you guys that were stuck in dead-end jobs with great dreams, here is the time to turn your creativity and your energy and your dreams into saving and supporting the social order.

 Make the new society what you want it to be.